 Anyone furnishing materials, labor, or services to a construction project may be entitled to file a mechanics lien or bond claim in the event that they are not paid.
-Those in charge or at “the top” of a project — such as the property owner, lender, construction manager, or general contractor — are highly motivated to finish the project successfully without any liens or bond claims being filed.
-In fact, since these claims affect the property title or bonding capacity, they may actually prohibit the job from getting completed successfully.
+But at the same time, those in charge or at “the top” of a project — such as the property owner, lender, construction manager, or general contractor — are highly motivated to finish the project successfully without any liens or bond claims being filed.

-The lien waiver document does present some complexities (as we’ll explore below), but it’s general definition is quite simple.
-Every time a payment is made on a construction project there, is a payor (the paying party) and a payee (the party receiving payment).
-The payee will execute a lien waiver acknowledging receipt of the payment, and promising to not file a lien with respect to the same.
+And that’s where waivers come in — waivers serve as a sort of “proof of payment.”
+Every time a payment is made on a construction project, there is a payor (the paying party) and a payee (the party receiving payment).
+When lien waivers are involved, the payee will execute (sign) a lien waiver acknowledging receipt of the payment, and promising to not file a lien with respect to the same amount.

 Nevertheless, regardless of how a lien waiver is labeled, it’s important to understand these categories, and more importantly, which category applies to the lien waiver you’re being asked to sign.

 The Conditional Waivers (#1 and #3 above)